ns-rse/zero-hero-2022-06/docs/index.md

 the others in place locally for inclusion in a later push.

-### GitHub
+## GitHub

-#### Can/should data be shared on GitHub?
+### Can/should data be shared on GitHub?

 Technically you can, but GitHub isn't really designed for sharing large files.
 Further there may be data governance issues that cover your data.
 For more information on sharing your data see the [Sharing research data - Research Data Management - The University Library - The University of Sheffield](https://www.sheffield.ac.uk/library/rdm/publish).

-#### Wouldn't it be more meaningful if it was named "new push request"?
+### Wouldn't it be more meaningful if it was named "new push request"?

 It depends on your perspective.
 When you have made changes to a fork and you wish them to be incorporated into the original repositories branch then from your point of view you are pushing, just as you do from local to GitHub.

-However, from the perspective of the original maintainer they, as recipient, see it as "pulling" your changes into their branch.
+From the perspective of the original maintainer they, as recipient, see it as "pulling" your changes into their branch.
 Given the original is their branch and you are adding to it then the owners perspective takes precedence, hence why its a request to "pull" your changes into their repository.

+However, it's best not to worry too much about it, a "pull request" is a way of merging a branch into another branch in a repository, and an opportunity to have a discussion about it before doing so.

-#### Can you skip forking, make a copy, and submit a PR?
+### Can one skip forking, make a copy, and submit a PR?

 You could but you may not always have permission to submit pull requests directly.